 This marketing key performance indicator measures how many visitors complete your determined goal.

-And the goals can be many and different ones.
+And the goals can be many and different.

 It can be an email list sign-up, a contact to schedule a showing for a specific property, or a contact to schedule a pre-visit for a potential seller.